 I can’t explain why dogs are suddenly becoming the theme for the 2021 lockdowns.
 I previously reported how the Canadian province of Quebec implemented a curfew preventing people from leaving their homes after 8 pm, unless they are taking their dog for a walk.
 Apparently, dogs protect people from COVID after 8 pm.
+READ: Chris Selley: No reason to trust Quebec’s new curfew will work, or end any time soon: National Post, Jan 7, 2021

 And continuing with the dog theme, a factory in France is now requiring that its workers wear dog collars.